The Boys (1962 British film)

-The Boys is a 1962 British courtroom drama film, directed by Sidney J. Furie and with a screenplay by Stuart Douglass.
+The Boys is a 1962 British courtroom drama film, directed by Sidney J. Furie and starring Richard Todd, Robert Morley and Felix Aylmer.
+The screenplay was by Stuart Douglass.

 Plot

-Four youth Teddy boys are on trial for the murder of a garage night watchman in the course of a burglary on the night of 15 January.
+Four young Teddy boys are on trial for the murder of a garage night watchman in the course of a burglary on the night of 15 January.

 Witnesses and the accused give differing accounts of the lead-up to the crime during a dispiriting and frustrating evening out in London.
 Flashbacks of the teenagers' insecure and sometimes alienated lives contrast strongly with the austere legality of the courtroom as, by degrees, the truth emerges.

 The first part of the film is structured as a series of vignettes relating to the evidence of each witness who saw the boys on the evening in question.
 Each story helps to build an overall picture of their character.
 The overall message is that adults have presumed that they were bad without basing this presumption on any actual observation.
 Most of the witnesses admit that they prejudged the boys on the basis of their appearance.
 The boys admit to their defence counsel that they are hooligans and behave badly, but they deny murder.

 Next we are given insights into the boys' home lives.
 Stan's mother is very ill and they are trying to get rehoused.
 Stan has a habit of constantly cleaning his fingernails with a flick-knife that is identical to the murder weapon.
 Barney is the most clean-cut of the group.
-Ginger is the only one with a job, on a building site, and has the most money, but he is also the most reserved.
+Ginger has a job on a building site, and has the most money, but he is also the most reserved.
 Much of the storyline revolves around the Three Aces, a pub opposite the Lantern Garage where the murder occurred.

 The prosecution spots a flaw in the overall logic of the boys' stories: Stan says that he bought a packet of cigarettes for his mother at a time when he did not even have the bus fare home.
-The truth is revealed: Stan instigate the robbery, and was joined by Billy and Barney, but Ginger was unaware of any of this.
+The truth is revealed: Stan instigated the robbery and was joined by Billy and Barney, but Ginger was unaware of any of this.

-Ginger is acquitted; Billy and Barney, being under 18, are sentenced to be held indefinitely ("at Her Majesty's pleasure"; Stan, being 18, is sentenced to death.
+Ginger is acquitted; Billy and Barney, being under 18, are sentenced to be held indefinitely ("at Her Majesty's pleasure") while Stan, being 18, is sentenced to death.